-Making an Iowa Healthcare Power of Attorney
+What is an Iowa Medical Power of Attorney?

 The individual giving control is called the "principal," and the individual or organization obtaining authority is known as the "agent."
 Suited for Iowa residents, this Power of Attorney for health care can be used in Polk County, Linn County, Scott County, and in every other county in the state.
 All Iowa Healthcare PoA forms from Rocket Lawyer can be fully customized to address your particular situation.
 With this document on hand, your agent(s) will be able to offer proof to medical facilities and other parties that they can legally act in your interest when you are not able.

 When to use an Iowa Medical Power of Attorney:

 - You're healthy, but want to have everything legally in place just in case.

 - There's a certain someone who you want as your healthcare decision maker if you're ever incapacitated.

 .
 DESIGNATION OF AGENT.
 I, , hereby designate:

 as my Attorney-in-Fact (my Agent) and give to my Agent the power to make health care decisions for me.

 NOTICE: Do not name an Attorney-in-Fact without his or her permission.
 The Attorney-in-Fact may NOT be your Health Care Professional or Provider attending you on the date you sign this instrument, or an employee of such Health Care Professional or Provider.
 The Attorney-in-Fact does not need to be a lawyer.